momo54/SPARQLLM/README.md

 ```

-# run queries with LLMs
+# run queries with Search and LLMs

 We rely on [OLLAMA](https://ollama.com/) to run AI models.
 You can easily install locally OLLAMA as a server on macOS, Linux, Windows.